sjoerdvankreel/firefly-synth/README.md

 This is a very bare-bones release, just to get something out there.
 In particular:
 - There is no manual.
 - There is no fx-only version.
-- There are NO presets.
+- There are no presets.
 None.
 - There is no monophonic mode yet.<br/>The option to switch poly/mono is grayed out in the UI,<br/>as are the envelope trigger modes (legato, retrigger, multitrigger).
 - That being said, apart from mono-mode the thing is fully functional.